-An individual seeking to clear his or her record to wait for a minimum period of time before filing a lawsuit for an expunction.
-If a person is arrested by law enforcement, but the prosecutor’s office does not accept charges the records of the arrest are eligible for expunction after 180 days for Class C misdemeanors, one year for Class A and B misdemeanors, and three years for felonies.
-The details of applying for one of these “waiting period” expunctions can be complicated and confusing.
-Consulting with a skilled and experienced attorney who handles expunction cases is your first step towards getting an expunction of the records for your case.
-Collin Evans has qualified expungement lawyers who can help you with the status of your criminal record.
-An attorney like Collin Evans who is experienced in handling expunction cases can advise you of the best approach to clear your criminal records.
-The Law Office of Collin Evans is a Houston-based law practice that serves counties throughout Texas in expunction matters, including Harris County, Fort Bend County, Montgomery County, Galveston County, Walker County, Brazos County, and Brazoria County.
-The legal professionals of the practice are ready and waiting to answer your questions about Texas expunctions or other legal issues you might be facing.
-For a free consultation and more information about the legal services available, contact the team at the Law Office of Collin Evans online or by phone at 713-225-0650.
+An individual seeking to clear his or her record in some situations has to wait for a minimum period of time before filing a lawsuit for an expunction.
+If a person is arrested by law enforcement, but the prosecutor’s office does not accept charges, or accepts charges and later dismisses them, the records of the arrest are eligible for expunction after the following time periods:

+Expungement Lawyer Houston – Consulting with an experienced attorney who handles expunction cases is your first step towards getting an expunction of the records for your case.
+Collin Evans has over 15 years of experience in handling expunction cases and can advise you of the best approach to clear your criminal records.
+Collin Evans Law is a Houston-based law practice that serves counties throughout Texas in expunction matters, including Harris County, Fort Bend County, Montgomery County, Galveston County, Walker County, Brazos County, Waller County and Brazoria County.
+Collin Evans is ready and waiting to answer your questions about Texas expunctions or other legal issues you might be facing.
+For a free consultation and more information about the legal services available, contact the team at Collin Evans Law, PLLC online or by phone at 713-225-0650.

-- Texas Code of Criminal Procedure, Chapter 55.
+* Texas Code of Criminal Procedure, Chapter 55.
 Expunction of Criminal Records

-- “Expunctions in Texas,” State Bar of Texas
+* “Expunctions in Texas,” State Bar of Texas

-- “Clear or seal your record?
+* “Clear or seal your record?
 Expunctions vs. Nondisclosures in Texas,” TexasLawHelp.org